Meeting Butler County, Ohio

 I live two hours from downtown Chicago, so I almost always stay overnight.
 Occasionally, the time is too short and the opportunity too great, so I make an exception.
 This was the case on the day my friend, Kim, and I went for brunch at Sofitel’s CDA and checked out the Driehaus Museum.

-The CDA Restaurant at Sofitel Hotel in Chicago is the epitome of modern elegance.
+The CDA Restaurant at Sofitel Magnificent Mile Hotel in Chicago is the epitome of modern elegance.
 The decor and service are first class, yet it feels very comfortable with the large windows and white design.

 The brunch menu is most definitely French, though they do have their version of the Mexican breakfast favorite Chilaquiles.
 Named “Sofitel Chilaquiles Rojos,” they are made with sunny side eggs in a crispy corn tortilla and served with a cilantro yogurt.